ayls/bicep-tutorial/README.md

 Make sure you have [setup the tooling](https://github.com/Azure/bicep) before trying these scripts.

+The Bicep version used for these script was 0.3.1.
+There might be breaking versions in newer versions of the CLI.

 # Create storage account

 This examples assumes you have already created my-test-bicep resource group.